zakirullin/cognitive-load/README.md

 We will refer to the level cognitive load as follows:
 `🧠`: fresh working memory, zero cognitive load
 `🧠++`: two facts in our working memory, cognitive load increased
-`🤯`: working memory overflow, more than 4 facts
+`🤯`: cognitive overload, more than 4 facts

 > Our brain is much more complex and unexplored, but we can go with this simplistic model.